Eight UP policemen shot dead in failed raid, 2 criminals killed later

 The automatic rifle was released into the custody of someone else by the court.
 Police said they will investigate further into this.
 Hours after the attack, Uttar Pradesh Chief Minister Yogi Adityanath came under flak from the opposition – including Congress leader Rahul Gandhi – over the law and order situation in the state.

-The failed police raid at Bikru followed the registration of another case against Vikas Dubey, who allegedly killed a senior BJP leader in 2001.
+The failed police raid at Bikru followed the registration of another case against Vikas Dubey, who was accused in 2001 of killing a senior BJP leader in 2001.
 This time Rahul Tiwari of Jadepur Gharsa had lodged an FIR at Chaubeypur police station against Dubey and four other, accusing them of an attempt to murder.

 Uttar Pradesh Director General of Police H C Awasthi said the criminals might have got an inkling of the raid.
 Dubey’s henchmen put up roadblocks to stop policemen from reaching their hideout.
 As they got off from their vehicles at one hurdle, a hail of gunfire caught them by surprise.